Sticking to Goals and Staying Motivated

 A final word

 A lack of motivation in itself is not a cause for alarm.
-But, if you find your motivation lacking in all areas of your life and you are struggling to meet the basic demands of life it may be worth having a chat with your GP to make sure there isn’t anything else getting in the way or see one of our psychologists.
+But, if you find your motivation lacking in all areas of your life and you are struggling to meet the basic demands of life it may be worth having a chat with your GP to make sure there isn’t anything else getting in the way.